SCUT-BIP-Lab/SCUT-SFVD/README.md

-# SCUT-SFVD
+# SCUT-FVD
-SCUT-SFVD: A Finger Vein Spoofing/Presentation Attack Database
+SCUT-FVD: A Finger Vein Spoofing/Presentation Attack Database

 ## Short Information
 SCUT FV Presentation Attack Database (hereinafter: SCUT FVD) is used for scientific research of finger vein recognition.
 It is collected by BIP Lab, School of Automation Science and Engineering, South China University of Technology(SCUT).
 Any one or group is allowed to use this database free of charge.